Isoxsuprine for Horses

 Isoxsuprine is used in human medicine to treat premature labor and prevent abortion.
 Because of its demonstrated effectiveness in humans, some veterinarians use isoxsuprine for the same purpose in broodmares.
 Its effectiveness in the broodmare has not been well evaluated.

 Like many other drugs in veterinary medicine, isoxsuprine is not FDA approved for use in animals and is not available from a veterinary pharmaceutical manufacturer.
-Instead, it is compounded by a specialty pharmacy (What is compounding?).
+Instead, it is compounded by a specialty pharmacy.

 How to Give this Medication